-Some J-1 students work on campus or seek an off-campus training experience which must be approved as Academic Training.
+Many graduate students work on campus as graduate assistants, have on campus employment related to or not related to their field of study, or seek an off-campus experience which must be approved as Academic Training.
 Any work performed while you are physically in the U.S. must be pre-approved by OIPS.
 OIPS will review employment options during orientation and also hold an employment workshop at the beginning of each semester.